 - Spices – ginger, garlic, chilli and star anise add heat and aromatics

-I like to start my feijoa chutney by frying very finely sliced onions or shallots with grated ginger, chilli and garlic, over medium heat in a large saucepan just for a minute or two.
+Step one.
+Start by frying very finely sliced onions or shallots with grated ginger, chilli and garlic, over medium heat in a large saucepan just for a minute or two.

-As soon as the liquid has evaporated off, and a wooden spoon leaves a channel on the bottom of the saucepan, your chutney is ready.
+As soon as the liquid has evaporated off, and a wooden spoon leaves a channel on the bottom of the saucepan, your feijoa chutney is ready.

 Note the rich brown colour – this is due to the jaggery, if you use white sugar it will look different to mine.
 Ah, that texture!

+Step five.
 Time to spoon into a hot and freshly sterilised glass jar with a rubber seal.
 Don’t forget to label and date.

 You can keep your unopened feijoa chutney in a dark place at room temperature for up to a year, and refrigerate once opened.

-🔥How to sterilise glass jars
+🔥How to sterilise glass jars in the oven

 🍴Expert tips